 The first option is to gank a lane.
 Walk out into the top side river and take a glance at both your top and mid lanes.
 Is one of your allies pushed up hard enough to make for a safe gank?
 No?
 Move onto option two.
 If they’re pushed back, and the enemy laner is exposed, move in.
 It’s as simple as that.

-If you pull off a successful gank, you can go farm your jungle some more, recall, or even gank again.
+If you pull off a successful gank, you can go farm your jungle some more, recall, help shove the lane or even gank again.
 Typically, ganking again won’t work, because the enemy laner will probably ward to prepare for you almost immediately upon returning to lane.
-There’s a small chance, however, that you can do a repeat gank to set them extremely behind your ally.
-If you have careful vision of them when they return, you’re sure they didn’t place wards, and they’re somehow still pushed far up in the lane, walk right into the lane and mess with them a little more.
+There is a small chance, however, that you can do a repeat gank to set them extremely behind your ally.
+If you have careful vision of them when they return, and you’re sure they didn’t place wards, and they are somehow still pushed far up in the lane, walk right into the lane and mess with them a little more.

-This typically only works if the enemy laner has Teleport, and they get back to the lane before the minions push back toward them.
+This typically only works if the enemy laner has Teleport, and they are able to get back to the lane before the minions push back toward them.
+Players usually teleport instantly back to lane after being killed to not lose too much experience, so this might work in your favor if they didn’t have wards in the first place.

 Option two: Kill Scuttle, look for a gank

 The second option is to clear the Scuttle Crab, and then gank a lane.
 There are two reasons you’d move to clear the Scuttle Crab before ganking a lane.
 First and foremost, if your jungle clear during stage one didn’t go quite as planned, or you’re on a particularly weak early game jungler, you may have too little health to gank without getting killed yourself.
 Taking the time to kill the crab will give your red buff time to regen some health.
-That, paired with the health return from either your starting jungle item or Smite, if it’s available, should be enough to make you healthy again.
+That, paired with the health return from either starting jungle item and Smite, if it’s available, should be enough to get you health again.

 The second reason you’d kill the Scuttle Crab before ganking would simply be because neither of your lanes are quite ready for you to gank, but they will be soon, and they just need a little extra time.
 Remember, if a lane isn’t quite ready to gank, the worst possible thing for you to do is just sit still and wait for the opportunity.
 You always want to be doing something in order to keep up in gold and experience to the enemy jungler, and the Scuttle Crab provides you with that very easily after stage one.